olekawaii/thorn/README.md

 null : gif
   A gif with one transparent frame.
 Useful for sequencing

+anchor : gif
+  A gif with a space at (0,0).
+Use it to expand the field of view

 take : fn int fn gif gif
   Takes the first $1 frames of the looping gif